learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 function.
 Then `render()` will be called and that updated state will get applied to the the DOM.

+Now, if we want our page to display `0` when it first loads, we can just add `dispatch({ type: '@@INIT' })` at the end of the file.

 ## Dispatch an Initial Action to Set up our Initial State

 Now that we've seen a simple fix for setting up the initial render of HTML, let's see if there's a simple fix for setting up our state.
-Notice that currently we set the initial value of the state at the very first line of our JavaScript with the
+Notice that currently we set the initial value of the state at the very first line of our JavaScript with the following:
-following:

 ```js
 let state = { count: 0 };